‘No! And that’s my final word.’

 Connie resumed talking before Sarah could finish.
 ‘I was just telling my mother yesterday that I remember some of my own childhood birthday celebrations.
 We used to dress up in our Sunday best and eat those yummy cakes.
-You know those little ones?
-The ones you make so well.
-You scoop out the little piece from the top, and then add just the right size dollop of cream, before cutting that extra piece in half and sitting it in just the right spot on top, then sprinkling icing sugar over them to give it that perfect sweetness.’
+You know the little ones, Sarah, the ones you make so well.
+You scoop out the little piece from the top, and then add just the right size dollop of cream, before cutting that extra piece in half and sitting it in just the right spot on top, then sprinkling icing sugar over it all to give it that perfect sweetness.’

 ‘Butterfly cakes?’
 Sarah smiled at Connie’s description.
 ‘It almost sounds like parenting skills.
 You need just the right balance to get it right.’
 She laughed at her own illustration.

 Sarah laughed.
 ‘All right.
 I’ll talk to Peter tonight.
 He should be happy with the change, and yes, I think it’s a wonderful idea.
-Bye.’
+Bye, Connie.’

 ‘What’s so wonderful?’
 Annie asked sourly.